 Replying to greetings – when life isn’t great

-Life can be difficult at times – and particularly when we’re still in a pandemic.
+Life can be difficult at times.
 Here are some advanced phrases to say that things are a little difficult.
 You’d use these phrases with people you know – not with people you’ve just met.
 The phrases would probably lead on to a conversation.

 I’ve had better days = I’ve been better before now